35 small business ideas that fit your skills and budget

 Teach languages

 Many people want to learn new languages, and you can teach them.
-You do not need to know other languages, but it helps.
+You don't need to know other languages, but it helps.
 You need to be patient and encouraging, as some students may find it difficult.
-You can find many training and certification program to help you teach.
+You can find many training and certification programs to help you teach.
 Teaching languages helps people communicate in new countries.
-It is rewarding work.
+It's rewarding work.

 Childcare